 This cranberry and white chocolate oatmeal cookies recipe is a holiday version of the classic oatmeal raisin cookie.
 They taste delicious and are so easy to make.
 Perfect for a Christmas cookie swap or as a holiday treat.

-These cranberry and white chocolate oatmeal cookies are one of the recipes that are always on my Christmas cookie list.
+Made with dried cranberries and white chocolate chips, these chewy oatmeal cookies are one of the recipes that are always on my Christmas cookie list.

 They’re soft and chewy and taste delicious.

 All of the oatmeal cookie lovers in your family will absolutely love them!